5 Examples of Risk Tolerance

 The difference between risk mitigation and risk reduction.A list of common risk controls.

 A definition of risk value with example calculation.The common types of risk impact.
 A definition of risk communication with examples.
 Overview of the steps in a risk management process.
-The four things that can be done about risk.
+The five things that can be done about risk.

 When risk management resulting in choosing to accept a risk.

 The four ways to reduce risk.

 The practice of distributing risks.